heena-manglani/neuropsyentist/docs/_build/html/_sources/source/PackageManagers.md.txt

 * It depends on what kind of package you want to install.
 * If mac application, use brew.
 * If python package, first try conda then conda-forge.
 If not, use pip.
     * Remember, anaconda manages dependencies and versions to keep packages compatible.

+**Installation Paths**
+* Homebrew is installed in /usr/local.
+  * Every time you open up the terminal, it will have access to our /usr/local/bin directory.
+  * Installing a package using “brew” will install package in its own directory and then symlink it into /usr/local.
+* Anaconda is installed in ~/opt directory when installing with the Graphical Installer

 ------
 ## Bread and Butter Commands